As U.N. climate talks enter final days, these are the key fights that remain

 Leftover from earlier climate summits, those rules are known as “Article 6,” named for the section of the Paris accord that addressed the issue.
 “For the business community at large, Article 6 is one of the most important parts of the package,” said Dirk Forrister, chief executive of the International Emissions Trading Association.

-The document being drafted by ministers from Singapore and Norway has weighed a new trading scheme that would distribute carbon credits in smaller and smaller amounts over time.
+The document being drafted by ministers from Singapore and Norway has weighed a new trading program that would distribute carbon credits in smaller and smaller amounts over time.
 The most carbon-efficient companies could sell their extra credits.
 Other, less-efficient companies would have to buy credits instead.
 And overall carbon emissions would decline.

-Carbon trading regimes already exist.
-Currently there are mandatory rules in place in Europe, and voluntary but effective ones in California and Quebec.
+Carbon-trading regimes already exist.
+There are mandatory rules in place in Europe, and voluntary but effective ones in California and Quebec.
 China has even started a trading system for the power sector alone.

-But a new carbon-trading scheme would bring along problems.
+But a new carbon-trading system would bring along problems.
 Brazil, for example, wants to be allowed to do private transactions without reporting them to formal exchanges to avoid proper accounting.
-And the delegates must figure out how to value credits from the Clean Development Mechanism, a U.N. scheme that ran into difficulties after being created more than 20 years ago.
+And delegates must figure out how to value credits from the Clean Development Mechanism, a U.N. program that ran into difficulties after being created more than 20 years ago.

 In addition, some delegates want a new trading scheme to set aside a 1.5 percent fee for adaptation funding.

-“This is highly charged politically,” said Forrister.
+“This is highly charged politically,” Forrister said.
 “If there’s anything worse than a federal tax, it’s a U.N. tax.”